Thomas S. Ricketts: Chicago Cubs

 In April 2007, Sam Zell announced his intention to acquire the Chicago-based Tribune Company.
 After acquiring the Tribune, Zell announced that he would sell the Cubs and related entities including Wrigley Field and a 25% share of SportsNet Chicago.
 Under bankruptcy protection, the sale of the Cubs and the 25% interest in SportsNet Chicago would raise needed funds for the ailing Tribune company.
 In a campaign led by Ricketts, the family was selected for the winning bid on January 22, 2009.
 Forbes estimated that the ownership stake in the Chicago Cubs represents $642 million out of the total $900 million bid made by Ricketts.

 Tom Ricketts has said that his love for the Chicago Cubs started during the 1984 season when he was 18 years old and moved to Chicago to attend college.
 Later, Tom and his brother Pete lived in an apartment over the "Sports Corner" at Addison and Sheffield, across the street from Wrigley Field.
 He met his wife Cecelia in the Wrigley bleachers and simply states that "my family and I are Cubs fans".
 The bid was reviewed by Major League Baseball and other stake holders.
 Although several close friends told the press about Ricketts's deep love for the Cubs, the Ricketts family decided not to court media attention until the bid was accepted by all parties.

 On July 6, 2009, the Chicago Tribune reported that Tom Ricketts and family had reached an agreement with the Tribune Company to purchase the Cubs, Wrigley Field, and 25% of Comcast SportsNet Chicago for close to $900 million, as was originally reported.
 The contract was sent to commissioner Bud Selig for approval.
 Final approval came by a unanimous vote of the other MLB owners in an October 6, 2009 conference call.
 On October 27, 2009, the Ricketts family, with Tom Ricketts as board chairman, officially took over 95% ownership of the Chicago Cubs, Wrigley Field, and 25% ownership of Comcast SportsNet Chicago.
 The Tribune opted to retain a 5% ownership stake in the team and the Chicago Cubs acquired the remaining stake in 2019.

+Since acquiring the majority control of the Cubs, Ricketts has been criticized for refusing to invest the team’s revenue on acquiring and retaining players, opting to invest in renovating the area around Wrigley Field and Wrigley Field itself.